Medical school in the United States: Admissions

-While not necessary for admission, several private organizations have capitalized on this complex and involved process by offering services ranging from single-component preparation (MCAT, essay, etc.) to entire application review/consultation.
+While not necessary for admission, several private organizations have capitalized on this complex and involved process by offering services ranging from single-component preparation (such as the MCAT or the essay) to reviewing and providing consultation regarding the entire application.

 In 2023, the average MCAT and GPA for students entering U.S.-based M.D. programs were 511.7 (approximately 82nd percentile) and 3.77 respectively, and (as of 2018) 504 and 3.54 for D.O. matriculants.

-In 2023–2024, 52,577 people applied to MD-Granting medical schools in the United States through the American Medical College Application Service.
+In 2023–2024, 52,577 people applied to M.D.-granting medical schools in the United States through the American Medical College Application Service.
 Of these 52,577 students, 22,981 of them matriculated into a medical school for a success rate of 43.7 percent.
-However, this figure does not account for the attrition rate of pre-med students in various stages of the pre-application process (those who ultimately do not decide to apply due to weeding out by low GPA, low MCAT, lack of clinical and research experience, and numerous other factors).
+However, this figure does not account for the attrition rate of pre-med students in various stages of the pre-application process (those who ultimately decide not to apply due to weeding out by low GPA, low MCAT, lack of clinical and research experience, and numerous other factors).

 Curriculum

 Medical school typically consists of four years of education and training, although a few programs offer three-year tracks.
 Traditionally, the first two years consist of basic science and clinical medicine courses, such as anatomy, biochemistry, histology, microbiology, pharmacology, physiology, cardiology, pulmonology, gastroenterology, endocrinology, psychiatry, and neurology.
-DO students also Osteopathic Manipulative Medicine.
+D.O. students also study osteopathic manipulative medicine.
 USMLE Step 1/COMLEX Level 1 of the medical licensing boards are taken at the completion of the preclinical phase of study.

-Traditionally medical schools have divided the first year into the basic science courses and the second year into clinical science courses, but it has been increasingly common since the mid-2000s for schools to follow a "systems-based" curriculum, where students take shorter courses that focus on one organ or functional system at a time, and relevant topics such as pharmacology are integrated.
+Traditionally medical schools have divided the first year into the basic science courses and the second year into clinical science courses, but it has been increasingly common since the mid-2000s for schools to follow a "systems-based" curriculum, in which students take shorter courses that focus on one organ or functional system at a time, and relevant topics such as pharmacology are integrated.

-The third and fourth years consist of clinical rotations, sometimes called clerkships, where students see patients in hospitals and clinics.
+The third and fourth years consist of clinical rotations, sometimes called clerkships, during which students see patients in hospitals and clinics.
 These rotations are usually at teaching hospitals but are occasionally at community hospitals or with private physicians.
-Mandatory rotations in third year are often obstetrics and gynecology, pediatrics, psychiatry, family medicine, internal medicine, and surgery.
+Mandatory rotations in the third year are often obstetrics and gynecology, pediatrics, psychiatry, family medicine, internal medicine, and surgery.
 During the third year, medical students take Step 2/Level 2 of the medical licensing boards.
-Fourth year rotations typically allow students to choose several electives and finish required rotations.
+Fourth-year rotations typically allow students to choose several electives and finish required rotations.
 It is also used as a period of auditioning for residency programs.

-Typical weeks of instruction for some of these clinical rotations is shown below.
+Typical weeks of instruction for some of these clinical rotations are shown below.